 Visit our keyboard shortcuts docs for details

 This short video highlights most of the rooms of the second floor of the Truman Home, using photographs of it taken shortly after Mrs. Bess Truman died.
+The accompanying music, although not played by Harry Truman in this recording, is one that he loved, and taught to his daughter Margaret.

 "During the life of my daughter, the area above the first floor of my residence shall not be available to the public." --Bess Truman